2023 RIBA Local Initiative Funding guidance

 The local RIBA regional teams and our international team are skilled in supporting you to articulate and plan your ideas and also explore their suitability and ability to meet the submission criteria.
 They will also consider the opportunities presented that may use an award of LIF to unlock further funding and extend the reach of the project.

 You may also have examples of successful projects that have been delivered previously within your region and are key to your regional engagement plans.
-This includes annual events that have become a staple of the region's plans and require funding and support from the RIBA.
+This includes annual events that have become a staple of the region's plans and require funding and support from RIBA.

 Step two: Develop project proposal

 The first stage of this step is to ensure that your idea will meet the criteria for submission.
-These ideas must be able to support the delivery of the key priorities as presented in the RIBA 2022-23 Biennial Action Plan (PDF).

 Your project should: